stli/CentNet/README.md

 # CentNet
 Author: Steffen Limmer steffen.limmer@tu-berlin.de

 Matlab code to compute volume and centroid of intersection polytopes for sparse recovery of simplex valued signals.
 The code was used to simulate the proposed Laplace transform techniques.
+Please cite the paper below whenever you use this code.
 Note: numerical instabilities may occur for larger input dimensions.

 @article{LiSt17, author = {Limmer, S. and Stanczak, S.}, title = {Optimal deep neural networks for sparse recovery via Laplace techniques}, year = {2017}, journal={arXiv preprint}
 }